 Opened in 1997, Prairie Ridge High School offers students a comprehensive 9-12 grade education including more than 200 courses.
 These include specialized Advanced Placement, dual credit, Project Lead the Way (PLTW), and Virtual Enterprises International (VEI) course offerings.
 The school is consistently ranked among the best public high schools in Illinois.
 In fact, in its most recent annual ranking of all 677 Illinois public high schools, the Chicago Sun-Times listed Prairie Ridge as the 44th best school in the state.
-The school also appeared on the 2014 Washington Post list of the country's most challenging schools.
+The school also appeared on the 2017 Washington Post list of the country's most challenging schools.

-The school offers students 30 clubs and activities.
+The school offers students more than 30 clubs and activities.
 These activities include several opportunities to participate in community service, the arts, music, and other specialized interests.
 Sports reporter Kristine Leahy (Class of 2005) and ESPN The Magazine associate editor Amy Brachmann (Class of 2007) are two of the school's notable alumni.

-Prairie Ridge has 97 teachers, all instructing in his or her academic major.
+Prairie Ridge has 88 teachers, all instructing in his or her academic major.
 In fact, 85% hold a master's degree or higher.
 The school also employs four counselors, two social workers, and one psychologist on its student services team.

 Located approximately 45 miles northwest of Chicago, the school serves Crystal Lake, Prairie Grove, Bull Valley, Burton's Bridge, Oakwood Hills, and Ridgefield.
 The school is led by Dr. Steven Koch, who became principal in 2013.

 PRAIRIE RIDGE BY THE NUMBERS

 Teachers with a Master's Degree or Higher: 85%

 Students Continuing Their Education After High School: 87.57%